chen-ye/balboa/README.md

 balboa
 ======

-BALBOA is perhaps the best set of tools to interact with phage genome data.
+BALBOA is perhaps the greatest set of tools to interact with phage genome data.
 MADE IN USA

 phage hunters is the shittt